For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 What happens when there is a disagreement between a sanctuary city and the federal government?

-These types of cities aren’t illegal in the U.S. The federal government can’t stop cities and counties from establishing sanctuary policies.
+Sanctuary cities aren’t illegal in the U.S. The federal government can’t stop cities and counties from establishing sanctuary policies.

 Ultimately, a judge blocked the executive order, ruling that it violated federal law.
 President Joe Biden rescinded the order in April 2021.

-These historical events show how conflicts between sanctuary cities and the federal government get resolved.
+These historical events show how conflicts between sanctuary cities and the federal government are resolved.
 The U.S. court system is responsible for ruling on the legality of sanctuary city policies and the federal government’s attempts to restrict them.

 Immigrants who believe the federal government violated their rights as a resident of a sanctuary city can take advantage of legal resources to help them navigate the court system.
 Local affiliates of the American Civil Liberties Union (ACLU) and the Southern Poverty Law Center are good places to start.